Ranking Pep Guardiola’s 17 signings at Barcelona from worst to best

 And that he did, shocking everyone to put in some brilliant performances in Barcelona’s defence, stepping up when captain Carles Puyol was sidelined through injury and subsequently retired.

-Mascherano had tenacity, energy and a brilliant ability to read the game, which made up for his a lack of height or physicality in Barcelona’s backline.
+Mascherano had tenacity, energy and a brilliant ability to read the game, which made up for his lack of height or physicality in Barcelona’s backline.